sukanyaghosh74/idea_bank/README.md

 ## 📜 License

-This project is licensed under the MIT License – feel free to use and adapt.
+This project is licensed under the MIT License, feel free to use and adapt.

 ---

-> **"Ideas are the seeds of innovation — keep them safe, nurture them, and watch them grow."** 🌱
+> **"Ideas are the seeds of innovation, keep them safe, nurture them, and watch them grow."** 🌱